Home » LISK Locations » This Location

 Brainard-Barnes is believed to be a victim of the Long Island serial killer (LISK).

-On the night of July 9th, 2007, the sex worker left this motel to meet a client for an outcall and was never seen again.
+On the night of July 9th, 2007, the mother-of-two left this motel to meet a client for an outcall and was never seen again.

-More than three years later, her skeletal remains were discovered among the bodies of three missing sex workers at Gilgo Beach.
-Her killer had restrained her with three leather belts, one of which was tied around her legs.
+More than three years later, her skeletal remains were discovered among the bodies of three missing sex workers near Gilgo Beach.
+Her killer had restrained her with three leather belts, one of which bore the initials "WH" or "HW".

 Brainard-Barnes was the first of the "Gilgo Four" to go missing.

-Between July 6th and July 9th, 2007, she had sixteen interactions with a client who was using a prepaid burner phone.
+Between July 6th and July 9th, 2007, she had sixteen interactions with someone who was using a prepaid burner phone.

 Her last known cell activity occurred near the 59th Street Bridge at approximately 11.56 p.m.
 The bridge in question runs between Manhattan and Queens.

-This suggests that her killer picked her up in Manhattan and then drove east toward Long Island.
+This suggests that her killer picked her up in Manhattan and then drove eastward, in the direction of Long Island.

 In the months leading up to her disappearance, the 25-year-old had been under a huge amount of financial pressure.